codio/knowledge/student-source/students/accessing-codio/joining.rst

 - Send you an invitation URL that you can copy and paste into your browser.

-- Send you a two-word token that you can enter on the Codio website using `Join Course  <https://codio.com/p/join-class>`_.
+- Send you a four-word token that you can enter on the Codio website using `Join Course  <https://codio.com/p/join-class>`_.
 Enter the token and click **Next**.

   .. image:: /img/joinclass.png
      :alt: Join Course